pirsch-analytics/docs/content/account/billing.md

 ## The Page View Limit

 The page view limit is bound to your subscription plan.
 On your free-trial, you will have 10,000 page views before you need to subscribe to one of our plans.
 The limit is updated once a day and reset after a month.
 You can see the reset date below the subscription limit progress bar.

+Deleted domains count towards your page view limit and will be reset at the end of the billing cycle.

 ## What Happens if I Reach the Limit?